- visionOS Overview

 Real-time text translation will also be useful for traveling and other instances when you might want to quickly translate what you're seeing in the real world.
 The Apple Vision Pro headset will be able to automatically detect text and documents, similar to how the iPhone can detect text in photos and allow it to be interacted with.

-The Vision Pro integrates with the Mac, serving as a display for either a notebook or desktop machine.
-You can see all of your Mac apps in a virtual space, using a keyboard and mouse as usual to get work done.
+The Vision Pro integrates with the Mac, serving as a display for either a notebook or desktop machine through a feature called Mac Virtual Display.
+You can see all of your Mac apps in a virtual space over AirPlay 2, using a keyboard and mouse as usual to get work done.

 Note that you can use the display with a Mac mini or a Mac Studio that does not have its own display.
 A secondary display is not required.